Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/events/_index.md

 These app events could be anything, and could also be triggered by other external systems through custom APIs in the app.

 [See code example](https://altinn.github.io/docs/altinn-studio/app-creation/configuration/events/#pushe-egendefinerte-events-i-applikasjonen-din)

+#### Other producers

+Altinn Events together with Altinn Authorization has the potential to be the national event hub for Norway.

+The possibility to have Altinn Authorization to authorize access to events gives great possibilities not available from other event platforms.

+In the future, several other Event producers could be added.
+Examples could be

+- Altinn 2 ServiceEngine: Reducing the need for polling to the current platform
+- Altinn 2 Authorization: Information about changes on rights
+- National Register: Informing- Other agency specific applications
+- Private sector applications
+ about register changes
+- Other national components

+Only the imagination limits whats is possible in the future.
+This is followed up in [this issue](https://github.com/Altinn/altinn-studio/issues/4727).

 ### Event consumers